FlaxEngine/FlaxDocs/manual/networking/high-level.md

 After performing initial handshake with a new client it's added to `NetworkManager.Clients` list and `NetworkManager.ClientConnected` event is being called (as opposted to `NetworkManager.ClientDisconnected` event upon connection end or timeout).
 Network state can be checked with `State` property (`NetworkConnectionState` enum) and responsed to changes on `NetworkManager.StateChanged` event.

-Each client has own unique `uint32 ClientId` used to identify it within a newtowkr session.
+Each client has own unique `uint32 ClientId` used to identify it within a network session.
 Network manager in mode Server or Host always uses `NetworkManager.ServerClientId = 0` to distinguish from other peers.

 ## Network Settings